Skyline Community Search over Edge-Attributed Bipartite Graphs: Expanding-based Algorithm

-\begin{lemma} If a connected subgraph $C^*$ contains an ESC $H$, then: $C^*$ has at least $\beta$ vertices of degree $\alpha$ and $\alpha$ vertices of degree $\beta$. \end{lemma} Algorithm~\ref{alg:algorithm6} initiates by setting up an empty graph $G^*$ to accumulate the added edges.
-Subsequently, another empty graph, $C^*$, is established to denote the connected subgraph within $G^*$.
-According to Lemma~\ref{lemma2}, we utilize the upper bound as a threshold to include all edges $X_1^e>upper$ in $G^*$ (lines 2-4).
-The subsequent phase involves evaluating whether the current configuration of $C^*$ can evolve into an inclusive ESC (lines 7-10).
-The strategic implementation of Lemma~\ref{lemma3} and Lemma~\ref{lemma4} plays a pivotal role in diminishing the frequency of these assessments.
-In scenarios where $C^*$ either fails to materialize an ESC or does not align with the stipulations of the two lemmas, the iteration process persists, encompassing the addition of further edges to $G^*$(lines 11-12).
+\begin{lem} If a connected subgraph $C^*$ contains an ESC $H$, then $C^*$ has at least $\beta$ vertices of degree $\alpha$ and $\alpha$ vertices of degree $\beta$. \end{lem}

-\textbf{Time Complexity:} Assuming the graph $G$ has $m$ edges and $n$ vertices, the algorithm initially requires sorting the edges based on attribute values, with the time complexity of $O(m\cdot logm)$.
+\textbf{Time Complexity:} Assuming the graph $G$ has $m$ edges and $n$ vertices, the algorithm initially requires sorting the edges based on significance, with the time complexity of $O(m\cdot \log m)$.
 Simultaneously, the time complexity to determine whether the current $G$ can generate an ESC is $O(m+n)$, requiring a maximum of $m$ iterations.
-Consequently, the overall time complexity is $O(m\cdot logm +m\cdot (m+n))$.
+Consequently, the overall time complexity is $O(m\cdot \log m +m\cdot (m+n))$.

-\textbf{Completeness:} Next, we will prove the completeness of the algorithm.
-Assuming the existence of an ESC $H'$ with $f_1(H')\geq f_1(H)$, $H'$ must belong to one of the following two cases: (1) it contains edges that are not in $H$, or (2) the edge set of $H'$ is a subset of the edge set of $H$.
-Since the algorithm continuously adds edges to an empty graph the resulting community is the first ($\alpha$, $\beta$)-core that includes the query.
-If $H'$ contains edges that are not in $H$, these edges must have attribute values smaller than $f_1(H)$, and if $H'$ contains such edges, it contradicts the definition of $f_1(H')$.
-So, the first case does not exist.
-In the second case, if the edge set of $H'$ is a subset of the edge set of $H$, then $H'$ is not the largest ($\alpha$,$\beta$)-core, contradicting the definition of ESC, so there are no other ESCs.